R1DF/Legacy-Snakle/README.md

 ## Extra
 If you wish to use any code here on your own project that gets published, please do so with given credit (i.e. in accordance with the MIT Licence).<br>
 The code might lack comments and be untidy - This is temporary and is planned to be fixed when the first version comes.<br>
 I also don't wish to take any PRs - It's a project I merely wanted to open-source but work on by myself.
 I am still thankful for any offers, though.
+If you have **an idea** for the game, however, you can submit it as an issue and I will consider without haste.